My Place Program Application Process

 We strongly encourage students to begin the application process during the Spring 2024 semester, if not before, to ensure they are best prepared for the beginning of the Fall semester.

 Please note: Acceptance to the university does not guarantee admission to the My Place program.
 If your decision to attend KU is dependent upon admission to the My Place Program, do not pay your Advanced Registration Deposit (ARD) until you have received written notification of your acceptance into the My Place Program from the Disability Services.

 Download, complete, and submit the following forms.
 This information is collected to understand the scope of accommodations and support that may be required for the student to be successful in a college environment.

-My Place Parent Questionnaire
+My Place Parent Questionnaire (not required)

 - A clinical psychological evaluation (preferably dated within 5 years of this application) indicating a primary diagnosis of autism, autism spectrum disorder, or pervasive developmental disorder.

 - The Autism Verification Form, completed by a licensed medical provider, mental health provider, or school psychologist.